 WHAT IS SPORT RELIEF?

-Sport Relief is the time when the British public can get active, have fun and raise cash to help people living incredibly tough lives both in the UK and around the world.
+As a biannual campaign, Sport Relief was a time for the British public to get active, have fun and raise cash to help people living incredibly tough lives both in the UK and around the world.

 Sport Relief 2020 saw 8 celebrities complete an incredible 100-mile expedition across the Namib desert and Gareth Thomas cycle an amazing 500 miles from Cardiff to Aberdeen, delivering the Sports Personality of the Year trophy to this year’s winner.

 AJ and Curtis challenged us to learn their 90 second dance routine and 400 people attempted to ‘Beat Beethoven’ by running 5km before the BBC Philharmonic orchestra finished their performance of Beethoven’s Fifth Symphony.

 Radio 2’s Jo Whiley, Richie Anderson and Reverend Kate Bottley completed 3 triathlons, in 3 cities in 3 days.
 Radio 1 helped school teacher Phil’s dream become a reality as he scaled the height of Mount Everest on stairs.